 Under a pilot with 2,500 participants in the first phase, youth will receive 200 hours of blended classroom and online training, followed by five months of on-the-job training (OJT) at Samsung retail stores, along with a monthly stipend at par with industry standards.

-The participants will be trained at various training centers accredited and approved by the NSDC, the company informed.
+The company informed that the participants will be trained at various training centers accredited and approved by the NSDC.

 The training will be in accordance with the National Skill Qualification Framework, which is aligned to industry needs, and will include skillsets such as customer engagement, managing sales counter, handling customer queries, product demonstration and selling skills, and several other soft skills, including post-Covid etiquettes.